 Consultations are available to all levels of experience from beginners to experienced clinicians in group or service settings and will accommodate the needs of the group.

 Availability: Can begin consultations in May.
-Preferred days are Wed, Thur & Friday and is flexible with time.
+Preferred days are Wednesday’s and Fridays between 3pm – 5pm AEST

 Maria is based in Victoria, Australia.

 Mandy Goldstein is a Clinical Psychologist who has worked in the treatment of eating disorders in the private practice context for more than 13 years.
 She has undertaken research on the dissemination of evidence based treatment to private practice, and is well placed to support those considering working in or transitioning to the private practice space.
 Mandy has also trained in day program and inpatient environments, and works with teens and adults across the spectrum of eating disorders.
 She has provided supervision to those working in eating disorders since 2012 and runs workshops on the treatment of eating disorders.
 Mandy works with adults, teens and children with eating disorders, and uses a range of treatment models in her practice, most prominently Family-based treatment, and CBTe.
 She brings a range of experience across different treatment models, including a sound understanding of the core principles of working with eating disorders, as well as working with patients with trauma backgrounds.

 Watch this short Q&A session with Mandy Goldstein who talks about what to expect if you join her online consultation group.